Jeremy Soule: 2000s

 Artistry Entertainment scored a string of highly successful games through the remainder of the decade, including the Guild Wars series, Star Wars: Knights of the Old Republic, Warhammer 40,000: Dawn of War, and The Elder Scrolls IV: Oblivion.
 Oblivion was an award-winning soundtrack by Soule.
 It was nominated for the 2006 British Academy of Film & Television Arts and Academy of Interactive Arts & Sciences awards, and won the MTV Video Music Awards and Official Xbox Magazine soundtrack awards.
 Soule also worked on another of Chris Taylor's real-time strategy titles in 2007, with the launch of Supreme Commander.

-In 2005, Jeremy and Julian Soule founded DirectSong, a company which sold DRM-free downloads of compositions as well as works by dozens of classical composers.
+In 2005, Jeremy and Julian Soule founded DirectSong, a company which sold downloads of compositions as well as works by dozens of classical composers.
 By 2007 the company had grown to over one million registered customers, though Soule noted that not all of those customers resulted in a sale of a non-free product.
 Soule says that the traffic numbers for DirectSong had surpassed some major record labels at times.
 Soule also used DirectSong to sell "expansion packs" of music for games such as Guild Wars that could be played in game like the rest of the soundtrack.
 He estimates that at least 10% of the players of Guild Wars bought his musical expansion for the game, Battle Pak 1.
 DirectSong struggled to fulfill orders or provide timely support, resulting in an "F" rating by the Better Business Bureau.